 Our Computational Media Design (CMD) master's and Ph.D. degrees are very different from computer science.
 CMD is a transdisciplinary program that requires students to be at the intersection of computer science and arts/design.
 One such area is designing and creating innovative interactive digital experiences.
 CMD is a fully funded thesis-based degree.

-Our 1-year professional master's degree in Data Science and Analytics is great for anyone who wants to pivot their career to a field that applies machine learning.
+Our 1-year professional master's degree in Data Science and Analytics is great for anyone who had a career in another area, and wants to pivot their career to data analysis and applied machine learning.
+Since this is a career-transition degree, applicants come from many different backgrounds, and are not expected to have an undergraduate degree in computer science or data science.

 - More to be added...